 In the end, how you style your sweater and how you make it depends wholly on how it will fit in your wardrobe.
 Knowing what to look for in a pattern will help you decide what you need in a pattern before starting it, even if it’s not styled for someone that presents like you do, whether that’s cis or trans, male, female, or somewhere else on the non-binary spectrum.
 My hope is that we will continue to see expanded modeling in the future, but knowing what to look for in a styled shoot or Ravelry project pages can help you navigate the vast pool of patterns available.

-Check out Rose's designs in their Ravelry store!
+Check out Liam's designs in his Ravelry store!